sxxxhjjj/666/README.md

             local char, hrp, hum = GetFarmAstroCharacter()
             if not char then return end
             ApplyFarmAstroNoClipToCharacter(char)
-            if hum then
-                hum.Sit = false
-                hum.PlatformStand = false
+            if hum then hum.Sit = false; hum.PlatformStand = false end
-            end
             if not FarmAstroTokenPauseCollect and hrp then
                 if FarmAstroTimerDropping then
                     hrp.AssemblyLinearVelocity = Vector3.zero